 According to a recent report by the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2017 there were over 2 million admissions to facilities that receive state alcohol and/or drug agency funds for the provision of rehab treatment services.2

-The specific sources of funding can vary by state, although many of these programs receive their funding through a combination of federal grants, reimbursement through Medicaid, and state budgets.
+The specific sources of funding for substance abuse treatment programs can vary by state, although many state-funded alcohol and drug programs receive their funding through a combination of federal grants, reimbursement through Medicaid and state budgets.

-Medicare and Medicaid are health insurance programs funded by the state and federal government that provide treatment for use disorder treatment.3,4 Medicare is available to Americans over the age of 65 regardless of income and some people who are under 65, depending on individual cases.4 Medicaid is available to low-income individuals, with eligibility requirements dependent on the state of residency.4 Many state-funded drug rehabs near you, and in other locations, accept Medicare and Medicaid.
+Medicare and Medicaid are health insurance programs funded by the state and federal government that offer provisions for substance use disorder treatment.3,4 Medicare is available to Americans over the age of 65 regardless of income and to some people who are under 65, depending on individual cases.4 Medicaid is available to low-income individuals, with eligibility requirements dependent on the state of residency.4 You may be wondering, ‘can I find state-funded drug and alcohol rehabs near me that accept Medicare or Medicaid?’
+Many state-funded drug rehabs near you, and in other locations, accept Medicare and Medicaid.

-Access to Rehab Through the Affordable Care Act
+How to Access Rehab Through the Affordable Care Act

 - Outpatient treatment.